 - Aging – Older adults need about the same amount of sleep as younger adults.
 As you get older, however, your sleeping patterns might change.
 Older adults tend to sleep more lightly, take longer to start sleeping and sleep for shorter periods than younger adults.
 Older adults also tend to wake up multiple times during the night.

 Making small changes to your daily routine can help you get the sleep you need.
-During the day, try to spend time outdoors, get in some physical activity, limit caffeine intake late in the day, avoid eating a big meal close to bedtime and only drink alcohol in moderation.
-In the evening, work to establish a routine that will encourage better sleep, such as a consistent bedtime, avoiding screens close to that time and creating a good sleep environment with limited light and noise.
+During the day, try to spend time outdoors, engage in some physical activity, limit caffeine intake late in the day, avoid eating a big meal close to bedtime, and only drink alcohol in moderation.
+In the evening, work to establish a routine that will encourage better sleep, such as a consistent bedtime, avoiding screens close to that time, and creating a good sleep environment with limited light and noise.

 Try a Sleep Disorder Screening